| | | | |

 Some of Kinderdijk’s 19 windmills

 Local residents built these impressive structures with 92-foot sails to drain the fenlands and transfer water to a higher basin that flowed into a river.
-The result is an extensive irrigation system that still stands after hundreds of years.
+The result is an extensive pumping system that has kept the land drained for hundreds of years.

 The windmills of Kinderdijk is a UNESCO World Heritage Site and very popular in the country and all over Europe.
 The best months to visit are from April to October when the sails of the windmills are spinning.
 Book your ticket ahead!